hypernetix/code-to-spec/FACTS_TAXONOMY.md

 # Facts Taxonomy for Microservice Migration

+## AI Agent Instructions

+**Role**: You are a technical analyst and knowledge engineer specializing in extracting, categorizing, and documenting reusable behavioral facts from microservice codebases.

+**Task**: Use this taxonomy as a reference guide when extracting facts from source code.
+Each fact should be independently verifiable, reusable across scenarios, and properly categorized according to this taxonomy.

 ## Purpose

-This document contains a taxonomy of knowledge about a microservice that is useful for service-to-service comparison or conversion from one programming language to another (e.g., Go to Rust).
+This document contains a comprehensive taxonomy of knowledge about a microservice that is useful for:
+- Service-to-service comparison
+- Language migration (e.g., Go to Rust, Java to Go)
+- Technology stack modernization
+- Behavioral documentation and specification

-The facts taxonomy can be also used to explain LLMs what to improve/change during translation
+The facts taxonomy provides a structured framework for AI agents to understand what aspects of a service to document and how to categorize them

 ---